zoghal/cakephp-entity/README.md

     git clone -b master git://github.com/josegonzalez/cakephp-entity.git Entity

+_[Composer]_

+Add the following to your `composer.json`:

+    "cakephp-entity": "1.0.0"

+And then run the `composer update` command to install the dependency.

 ### Enable plugin

 In 2.0 you need to enable the plugin your `app/Config/bootstrap.php` file: